Finschia/fnsa-contracts/README.md

 #  Sample Smart contracts for Finschia
 This repository provides sample contracts that use Finschia's dynamic link feature.
 Dynamic link is a new feature introduced in Finschia's cosmwasm that allows you to call functions of other contract directly from your contract code.
-For a detailed explanation of dynamic links, see [Links]().
+For a detailed explanation of dynamic link, see [Links]().

-This README explains how to use dynamic links and provides example code.
-This repository was created to provide a reference for contract developer to understand and utilize dynamic links.
+This README explains how to use dynamic link and provides example code.
+This repository was created to provide a reference for contract developer to understand and utilize dynamic link.

 ## Contracts
 ### delivery